Andrea Arlington: Early life and marriages

 Arlington grew up in Madison, Wisconsin and graduated from Madison East High School.

 When she was twenty-one years old, her brother Ben died from substance abuse.
 Shortly after her brother's death, Arlington began booking small acting roles on sitcoms in Los Angeles, where she met Mikel Neiers, a Hollywood cinematographer known for working as the director of photography on Friends and Spin City.
 Arlington married Neiers and had two children with him, Alexis and Gabrielle.
 She lived the life of an affluent Los Angeles housewife.
 Arlington and Neiers later divorced due to Neier's infidelity, and Arlington lived in poverty while struggling to find work.
 She married a second time to Jerry Dunn, a production designer for television.
 She and Dunn later divorced.

-Modelling career
+Modeling career

 Arlington lived with a transgender woman who taught her how to do hair and makeup, and helped her get her first national magazine cover when she was fourteen years old, taking her on a Greyhound bus to a modelling audition in Chicago.
 Arlington signed with Elite Model Management and began modeling lingerie as a pin-up model at the age of sixteen, eventually appearing in Playboy.